Geonosis: Reception

-The website Vulture places the desert planet in twenty-ninth position in its ranking of the best planets in the Star Wars universe.
-According to the website, it is a place with a thriving industrial economy and innovative arena designs.
-It criticizes the place for being inhabited by the Geonosians.
-In a similar ranking, the Screen Rant website puts Geonosis in thirteenth place, pointing out that this is the planet where battle droids and the Death Star are built.
+Nate Jones of Vulture places Geonosis in twenty-ninth position in a ranking of which Star Wars planets he would find most appealing to live on.
+Jones praised the planet for its thriving industrial economy and innovative arena designs, but criticized for being inhabited by the Geonosians, whom he regarded as "wretched bug creatures".
+In a similar ranking, Screen Rants Brian Walton identifies Geonosis as the series' thirteenth most important planet, due to its role as the planet where battle droids and the Death Star are built.

 In another ranking, Screen Rant considers the battle of Geonosis to be the sixth best Star Wars movie ending battle.
 In another ranking, season 2 of The Clone Wars is considered superior in quality to season 1, thanks in particular to the arc of the second battle of Geonosis.
 Indeed, in yet another ranking, the arc of the second battle of Geonosis is considered the best of The Clone Wars season 2.

-The Allociné website considers the execution scene in the Geonosis arena to be the best in Attack of the Clones.
-This passage is seen as a reference to the real executions that have taken place in history.
-According to the site, Star Wars in this scene is a kind of peplum.
+Thomas Imbert of AlloCiné considers the execution scene in the Geonosis arena to be the best in Attack of the Clones, comparing it to a similar scene from the 1951 film Quo Vadis.

 The concept of brainworms in Geonosis, presented in The Clone Wars arc on the Second Battle of Geonosis, is also sometimes seen as bringing a more horror-like dimension to Star Wars, by introducing a kind of zombie.